UU-RGL-Legal-Research-and-Studies/Lucius/README.md

 This is a Python script that helps with Dutch case law research (rechtspraak.nl).

-Users can add the ECLIs of the case law relevant for their research in the code.
-The API of rechtspraak.nl is used to retrieve the content of the ECLIs.
+Users can add ECLIs of the case law relevant for their research in the code.
+The API of rechtspraak.nl is used to retrieve the content of the case law.

 Three novelties of Lucius are the following:
 1. The user can search for multiple keywords in the same paragraph of the content (rather than across the entire text file), thereby making the search more specific;